slintab/twilio-flex-terraform/README.md

         The voice task channel sid can be located in the console, under *Taskrouter > Workspaces > Flex Task Assignment > Task Channels > Voice*.

 4. Create the execution plan: `terraform plan --out flex.plan`.
-5. Apply the configuration, creating the resources: `terraform apply`.
+5. Apply the configuration, creating the resources: `terraform apply flex.plan`.
 Terraform will prompt for the following variables:
     - `TWILIO_ACCOUNT_SID` - Account SID to use for deployment
     - `TWILIO_API_KEY` - API key to use for deployment
     - `TWILIO_API_SECRET` - API secret to use for deployment